How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 Also running on the left is third-party candidate Princess Blanding., whose brother, Marcus-David Peters, was killed by Richmond police while he was experiencing a mental health crisis in 2018.

 The Republican race is in full swing and wholly unpredictable, with no clear front-runner among the six hopefuls: state Sen. Amanda F. Chase (Chesterfield); Del.
 Kirk Cox (Colonial Heights), a former House speaker; retired Army Col. Sergio de la Peña; former think tank executive Peter Doran; businessman Pete Snyder; and former hedge fund executive Glenn Youngkin.
-Youngkin and Snyder already have been airing statewide TV ads, six-figure buys typically unheard of before spring.
+Youngkin and Snyder have already been airing statewide TV ads, six-figure buys typically unheard of before spring.

-GOP party leaders plan to choose their candidate at a convention May 1, but the nomination method itself is in chaos.
+Party leaders plan to choose their candidate at a convention May 1, but the nomination method itself is in chaos.
 If bitterly divided GOP leaders can’t agree to a convention format, a few dozen party insiders could end up choosing the nominee.

 “They not only have an identity crisis,” veteran Richmond political analyst Bob Holsworth said of Republicans, “they can’t even agree how to take the next step.”